D0tN3tC0d3r5/DotNetToolbox/Source/Core/README.md

 ### Other Utilities
 Other utilities provide additional functionalities and helpers to extend existing concepts, making them more convenient and robust for everyday use.

-- **Ensure.cs**: Offers a variety of methods to ensure arguments meet certain conditions, throwing exceptions if they do not.
+- **Ensure**: Offers a variety of methods to ensure arguments meet certain conditions, throwing exceptions if they do not.
 This utility is very useful for validating method inputs and maintaining contracts within the code.
 You can add the `Ensure` class as a static using to simplify the call.

 #### Examples: